 Is There a Connection Between Hair Loss and Coeliac Disease?

-When you suffer from a gluten intolerance or full-blown coeliac disease there are several symptoms you can suffer from.
-There is a strong connection between hair loss and coeliac disease
+When you suffer from a gluten intolerance or full-blown celiac disease there are several symptoms you can suffer from.
+There is a strong connection between hair loss and celiac disease

 Alopecia areata starts with hair thinning at the crown of the head to form a bald, round patch.
 This quickly causes total baldness if left untreated, and may even progress to alopecia universalis which is the loss of all hair on the body.